In Nursery Class....

-This half-term our topic focus is “Change and Growth”.
-We will learn how Spring brings change all around us.
+This half-term our topic focus is “All About Me”.
+We will learn how Autumn brings change all around us.

 Sue Radley Nursery Teacher, Sarah Blunt and Claire Dixon Nursery Practitioners

 Latest School Newsletter

 Circle time: activities will support the children with learning how to express their emotions, share their opinions and consider how others maybe feeling.

 Cooperative games: the nursery children will be supported to play simple cooperative games, where they will begin to understand the need to follow rules.

 Mud Kitchen Garden – the nursery children will grow plants and seeds and continue to provide food for the birds.

 Communication & Language

 Topic activities this term these will develop the children’s vocabulary as they name and describe what they see from hearing stories, poems or music and participating in activities, visits or investigations.
 They will be encouraged to say and use words and develop their knowledge and understanding from direct experiences.

 “Show and Tell” sessions will encourage the children to share their ideas using items or information from home, linked to the weekly theme.